-A private REIT is not registered with the SEC, and the shares are not listed on a public exchange such as the New York Stock Exchange (“NYSE”).
-Because these shares are not listed on a public exchange, the private REITs are not directly affected by stock market volatility.
+A private REIT is not registered with the SEC.
+The shares are not listed on a public exchange such as the New York Stock Exchange (“NYSE”) and are not directly affected by stock market volatility.
 Only accredited investors can purchase a private REIT.
 These products are illiquid and frequently have limited redemption windows that vary by company.

-Publicly traded REITs are listed on a stock exchange and, as such, are subject to the volatility of the stock market.
+Publicly traded REITs are listed on a stock exchange and, as such, they are subject to the volatility of the stock market.
 Because these REITs are registered with the SEC and publicly traded, there is significant public information available.
 There are no restrictions as to who can invest in publicly traded REITs.
-These REITs trade similarly to other publicly traded stocks.
-Publicly traded REITs are liquid and may be traded daily.
+Publicly traded REITs are liquid and may be traded daily, just like traditional stocks.